How the platform works.

 Reporting & Continuity

-Final reporting to UNESCO, qualitative and practical assessment of beneficiary outcomes, consolidation of digital resources, and definition of continuity plan beyond the funding period.
+Final reporting if applicable, qualitative and practical assessment of beneficiary outcomes, consolidation of digital resources, and definition of continuity plan beyond the funding period.

 Why this is more than a museum program.